mtlynch/mtlynch.io/content/code-review-trust/index.md

 If your feedback is that you think the code would be easier to understand if the author broke this 20-method class into four separate classes with more tightly-scoped responsibilities, why would they bother?
 Their version is already live in production and working fine.

 The dynamics are skewed in the wrong way.

+### If you hate code reviews, you probably have a crappy team

+> Why would I do code reviews?
+They're just a way for abrasive senior devs to inflict their style choices on junior devs.

+No, that's not an indictment of code reviews.
+That's a problem with your team's culture.
+The senior dev shouldn't be bullying people in the first place, and style nitpicks should rarely even be part of a code review discussion in the first place.

+> They take so long.
+I have to wait a week just to check in a simple feature?

+I agree that they add time and friction.
+There's certainly a cost.